- About Us

 On an overcast day 36 bowlers arrived at Lostock Club.
 The weather improved and all the bowlers had a lovely time and enjoyed the sunshine.
 Quite a few commented that it was fun to play with people whom they had not met before.

 The winners were Joan Mansell (Halton Village) and Lyn Tucker (Hartford) with 30 pts from joint runners up Janet Featonby (Antrobus) and Sandra Sproston (Hartford) and Jane Liggins (Whitegate) and Vera Bentley (Holmes Chapel) both with 27 pts.

 Their certificates were presented by Mary Hignett (Vice Chairman).

 May thanks go to Ann Clemett and Jill Beavan for all the hard work they put in arranging this tournament.
 Thanks also to Lyn Worrall and Gill Fuller for their help on the day.

 C M Veronica Gough

-My thanks go to Ann Clemett and her two Referees, Jean Wilkinson and Enid Cheshire whose help was invaluable.
+My thanks go to Ann Clemett and her two referees Angela Grant and Barbara Stamper and to Jean Wilkinson whose help was invaluable.

 Charirman Sport and Leisure Sub Committee